It’s a great day to learn more about the health benefits of basil.

 There are a lot of things the anti-inflammatory properties of basil can do for you.
 This also includes giving you a healthier heart.

-Its anti-inflammatory properties help you prevent platelet aggregation and clot formation, which can decrease the risk of heart attacks and strokes.
+This can lower the risk of heart attacks and strokes.

 It can also help your heart by thinning the blood and decreasing cholesterol deposits on your blood vessel walls.